v-susbo/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 ### Network requirements

-AKS-HCI requires a reliable high-bandwidth, low-latency network connection between each server node.
 The following requirements apply to an Azure Stack HCI cluster as well as a Windows Server 2019 Datacenter failover cluster:

  - Verify that you have an existing, external virtual switch configured if you’re using Windows Admin Center.
 For Azure Stack HCI clusters, this switch must be the same across all cluster nodes.